-The LMX Series will normally power up with the last settings in effect at turn-off.
+The LSX Series will normally power up with the last settings in effect at turn-off.

-This behavior is determined by the the "SOURce:INITial" command.
-This feature is active by default.
-This makes the LMX "remember" all the settings after cycling power.

-This mode can be disabled by using the remote control command:
+- 1. This behavior is determined by the the "SOURce:INITial" command.
+This feature is active by default (set to 1).
+This makes the LSX "remember" all the settings after cycling power.
+This implementation was done because most users want the setpoint to be persistent by default. - 2.
+This default setting is a tradeoff, the way to get what they need by setting 0 to SOUR:INIT and then \RST.
+This mode can be disabled by using the remote-control command: